Table of Contents:

 I do carry a few hundred Euro’s to pay for coffees or meals in off-grid places where they only accept cash.

 As with my bank, I always email my insurance provider to let them know my itinerary.
-If there are any problems, I can then sort it out before I leave rather than risk not being covered.
+If there are any problems, I can sort them out before I leave.

 Ensure your breakdown policy covers you for the countries you wish to visit.
 As with my insurance, I always email them my itinerary so they know where I will be on any given day.